GravityPDF/gravity-pdf/README.txt

 * Housekeeping - Refine action and error messages
 * Housekeeping - Update initialisation tab copy for both pre- and post- initialisation
 * Housekeeping - Use Gravity Forms get_ip() function instead of custom function
+* Housekeeping - The in-built support form uses SSL once again (disabled in the past due to some servers being unable to verify the certificate).

 * Bug - When testing write permissions, file_exist() is throwing false positives for some users which would generate a warning when unlink() is called.
 Hide warning using '@'.

 = 3.4.1 =